zbyju/obsidian/1. Fleeting notes/Statnice/AM2/NI-WI-20.md

 There is a preflight request using OPTION method (automatically for each request by browser), this is then cached.
 If the preflight is accepted by the server according to the Access-Control-Allow-Origin, -Method, -Headers then the actual requested is made.
 # JSONP
+It’s a technique to overcome Same-Origin Policy that would normally block the request.

+1. We have a func
 # JWT